Douglas Strutt Galton

 Organizer of brake trials under auspices of Institution of Mechanical Engineers in 1878 in association with Stroudley and Westinghouse which showed conclusively that skidding did not enhance braking performance.
 Further trials were conducted on the NER in 1879.
 See Wells BackTrack, 13, 98.
 Several references in Ottley mainly in the form of reprinted materials from Min.
 Proc.
 I.M.E. of 1878 and 1879 which lack full citations.
 Ottley 3223 would appear to be an original document.
 Needless to say that neither Galton nor skidding feature in the arty Oxford Companion.
 Ottley 3225 Report by Douglas Galton on brake experiments made at Gisburn on the Lancashire & Yorkshire Railway on the 14th, 15th and 16th July 1880.
 See Wells.
 Backtrack, 2008, 22, 518-24.
 The overall excellence of Chrimes Biographical dictionary is rather marred by the failure of Denis Smith (pp. 325-7) to make any mention of braking.

-On the effect of brakes upon railway trains.
+Papers On the effect of brakes upon railway trains.
 Proc.
 Instn Mech Engrs., 1878.
 29, 467-89; 590-632.
+On the effect of brakes upon railway trains.
+1879, 30, 170-218.